01 of 14

 - Make three or four Russian leaves from size 15 beads to dangle from earrings.

-- Make a 3-dimensional brooch using peyote stitched leaves and your favorite beaded flower.
+- Make a three-dimensional brooch using peyote stitched leaves and your favorite beaded flower.

 - Dangle a tiny Swarovski crystal from the opening of the leaf and attach several leaves to a beaded rope for a sensational lariat.